-Number Clause Name Requirements FSM 19.1 Analysis and Inspection The organization shall establish, implement, and maintain procedures to ensure the analysis of raw materials, semi-finished products, finished products, manufacturing environments, etc. that affect food safety.
-The inspection shall be conducted by a competent inspection department or analysis institution using appropriate sampling and analytical methods.
-Inspections that have a significant effect on food safety shall be conducted in accordance with the applicable requirements of ISO/IEC 17025.
+Number Clause Name Requirements FSM 18.2 Product labeling (B-to-B products, work in progress, semi-finished products) The organization shall define and implement procedures to provide information, such as on primary processed foods, commercial ingredients, or intermediates in the processing process, so that customers or consumers can be informed about product safety, even if the information is not labeled on or attached to the product.
+FSM 19.1 Analysis and Testing The organization shall establish, implement, and maintain procedures to ensure the analysis of raw materials, semi-finished products, finished products, manufacturing environments, etc. that affect food safety.
+The analysis and testing shall be conducted by a competent analysis institution or testing laboratory institution using appropriate sampling and analytical / testing methods.
+The testing that has a significant effect on food safety shall be conducted in accordance with the applicable requirements of ISO/IEC 17025.
+In addition, the organization shall establish and implement analysis and testing procedures (methods, standards, etc.) to confirm that the product meets product specifications within its shelf life.
 FSM 19.2 Environmental Monitoring The organization shall establish, implement and maintain a microbial environmental monitoring program to reduce the risk of food contamination.
 This program shall consider microbial risks specific to the manufacturing process and facility environment and include evaluation methods tailored to the risks.
 FSM 20 Internal Audit The organization shall establish, implement and maintain documented internal audit procedures for all applicable food safety management systems (including HACCP plans, food defense plans, and food fraud prevention plans).
 The procedures shall include at least the following content. a) Timing of internal audits.
 Schedules including frequency of at least once a year. b) Corrective action for nonconformity. c) Rules that ensure the objectivity and fairness of internal audits.
 The organization shall maintain a record of the performance of the internal audit as evidence.
 The organization shall specify the competence required for internal auditors and provide training for internal auditors.
-FSM 21 Complaint Handling The organization shall establish, implement, and maintain complaint handling and complaint data management procedures.
-Control procedures shall include analyzing complaints, evaluating the magnitude of the impact threatening food safety, and implementing corrective action as necessary.